Prince of Wales visits fancies the National Treasury Building - The St Kitts Nevis Observer

 They also hosted a reception at government house where Charles also launched a project to give Commonwealth students the chance to study subjects at Cambridge University.

-Their trip thus far paid a visit to Saint Lucia, Barbados, and St. Vincent and the Grenadines and will also visit Grenada and Cuba over the Weekend.
+Their trip thus far has visited Saint Lucia, Barbados, and St. Vincent and the Grenadines.
+They will also visit Grenada and Cuba over the weekend.